Scalable and robust regression models for continuous proportional data: Inference with Kolmogorov-Gamma augmentation

 First, we define Kolmogorov-Gamma random variables. \begin{definition} We say a positive random variable $\kappa$ follows a Kolmogorov-Gamma (KG) distribution with parameters $b>0$ and $c \in \bbR$, denoted as $\kappa \sim \mathrm{KG}(b,c)$, if

 where $\stackrel{\rmd}{=}$ denotes equality in distribution. \end{definition} For the case where $b=1$ and $c=0$, $\mathrm{KG}(1,0)$ scaled by $\pi^2$ corresponds to the squared Kolmogorov (or squared Kolmogorov-Smirnov) distribution, the infinite convolution of independent exponential distributions \citep[][\S 4]{Andrews1974-ms}.
 Since $\epsilon_k$ are gamma distributed, following a similar naming convention as P\'olya-Gamma \citep{Polson2013-gb}, we call $\kappa$ a Kolmogorov-Gamma random variable.
 The difference with the P\'olya-Gamma is the term $k^2$ in the denominator in \eqref{eq:kgdef}, which is $(k-0.5)^2$ for P\'olya-Gamma.
 From relationships between exponential and gamma distributions, $\mathrm{KG}(b,c)$ with integer $b$ is equal in distribution to the sum of $b$ independent $\mathrm{KG}(1,c)$ variables.
-In Section 4, we study the density and random-variate generating scheme in depth.

 Now we describe the key result.
 Under the canonical link, the cobin likelihood \eqref{eq:cobin} is proportional to $(e^{\eta})^{\lambda y}/\{(e^{\eta}-1)/\eta\}^\lambda$ in terms of the linear predictor $\eta = \theta = \bm{x}^\T\bm\beta$, which is not a well-recognized form in terms of $\eta$.
 We present the following Kolmogorov-Gamma integral identity, which establishes a direct connection between the cobin likelihood and Kolmogorov-Gamma random variables.